steelcowboy/csc471-lab03/README.md

 Windows Visual Studio 2017
 --------------------------

-The provided `.sln` should work out of the box.
+The provided `.sln` should work out of the box, provided you installed the two dependencies.

 - To build and run the project, right-click on `Lab3` in the project explorer and then click on "Set as Startup Project."
 Then press F7 (Build Solution)